k-prasad7/MyWeather/README.md

 A modern, responsive weather application built with React, TypeScript, and Vite.
 This app provides users with current weather conditions and forecasts for locations worldwide.

+## Demo
+See here for a demo: https://youtu.be/NUh5wK0-WAo
+The CSS for the weather symbols broke in my last few commits as I was cleaning up so I checked out commit hash# 1f8e139b3416cbd927ebee6ef18dfe2636393482 for this demo.

 ## Features

 - Display current weather conditions